Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 *Signup bonus information updated weekly.

-Companies hold IPOs when they’re ready to sell their shares and go public.
-Most large institutes or high-dollar investors invest in IPO — low-dollar retail investors are generally kept out.
+Companies hold IPOs when they’re ready to go public and sell their shares.
+Most large institutes or high-dollar investors invest in IPOs — but recently, everyday investors are getting the chance to participate.

 When the IPO is over and the shares are publicly listed on the market, anyone can buy them.
 Find out when the shares are available on the exchange and do your research to determine how much you’re willing to pay.
 Then compare stock trading platforms, that way you’ll be prepared when the stocks finally hit an exchange.